 Call your child's plan to ask for an external review.
-You have 10 days from the date on the grievance decision to request an external review if you want your child's shift care hours to continue while waiting for the external review decision.
-If you miss this deadline or if you are asking for an external review about a denial of new or more hours, you have 15 days from the date on the grievance decision to ask for an external review.
+You have 15 days from the date on the grievance decision to request an external review.
+For appeals involving a proposed reduction, your child's shift care hours will continue at the higher level as long as your grievance request was filed timely.